 “The boy’s name was Santiago,” Paulo Coelho’s The Alchemist begins.
 Once we are introduced to Santiago, his name is never spoken again.
 Coelho writes in the style of an extended fairy tale, something rustic and ancient and beyond what a modern reader would ask of an entertaining book, as he sends “the boy” off to distant lands to meet other nameless figures, each of whom carries a kernel of wisdom that the story cracks apart, inspects and interprets.

 Coelho, in telling this story like it came from a bygone age and saw endless re-tellings, sacrifices a few luxuries as a matter of style.
-The characters speak exactly their intentions at every turn, with no delineation between them, every scene has a moral (“Tut, tut, child!” as the Duchess says in Alice’s Adventures in Wonderland.
-“Everything’s got a moral, if only you can find it!”), and Coelho’s writing (or, possibly, Clarke’s translation) is sterilized of any passion.
+The characters speak exactly their intentions at every turn, with no delineation between them, every scene has a moral, and Coelho’s writing (or, possibly, Clarke’s translation) is sterilized of any passion.

-Yes, let’s just get that out of the way––The Alchemist is less wide-eyed fairy tale and more endless, overly literal lecture.
+Yes, let’s just get that out of the way––The Alchemist is less wide-eyed fairy tale and more bleary-eyed lecture.
 Coelho couldn’t have written something heavier-handed if he opted to pound out a self-help book instead.

 There is a very real reason “follow your dreams” is the territory of wall décor, and the most condescending advice any young adult could receive.
 Far from the sources of friction Coelho offers––that we feel guilty about pursuing our calling, that we are derailed by love, that we are afraid something will stop us––the real reason The Alchemist‘s invocation of a Personal Legend and everyone’s duty to follow it lands with a dull thud has more to do with how boring an idea it is and less to do with the cowering Everyone Else is supposedly doing as the Enlightened conduct their restless pursuit of the stuff of dreams.